pederz/Face-Image-Occlusions/README.md

       * Face not detected in sample
       * Extreme pose conditions detected in sample
       * Sample is grayscale
-      * If one of the following landsmarks are out of image bounds:
+      * If one of the following landmarks are out of image bounds:
         - left ear
         - right ear
         - chin